Policies and Publication Ethics

 Social Psychological Bulletin (SPB) provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 SPB also charges no author fee for submission or publication of papers.

+Authors who publish with SPB agree to the following terms: Articles are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 Under the CC BY license, authors retain ownership of the copyright for their article, but authors grant others permission to use the content of publications in SPB in whole or in part provided that the original work is properly cited.
 Users (redistributors) of SPB are required to cite the original source, including the author's names, SPB as the initial source of publication, year of publication, volume number and DOI (if available).